sturtesm/se-bootcamp-lab-exercise/README.md

 ssh -i 4_3_Enablement.pem ubuntu@seenablementbootca-seenablementbootca-jxgau5cv.srv.ravcloud.com
 ```

 # Installation

 ## Download Artifacts

-All artifacts needed for your lab have been pre-staged to the `artifacts` folder:
+All artifacts needed for your lab have been pre-staged to the `artifacts` folder; for example:

 ```
 ubuntu@seenablementbootca:~$ ls -l artifacts/